ioi-2017/tps/doc/README.md

 }
 ```

-## gen
+## gen/

-The code for generating test data.
-Usually it includes `testlib.h` which simplifies file IO, random number generation, etc. It can contain a folder `manual` that contains manually created test data (all other test data will be automatically generated).
+All the required files for generating test data are here.
+It contains `testlib.h` and all the codes that are used to generate the test data.
+It can contain a folder `manual` that contains manually created test data, so that they can be used in gen/data.

 ## gen/data

-This file contains the information of how to create the test data, and their mapping to the subtasks.
-The file is separated into several test-sets (a line starting with `@subtask`).
+This file contains the arguments used to generate test data, and their mapping to the subtasks.
+It is separated into several test-sets.
 Each test-set can include other test-sets by a line starting with `@include`.
-Hence a test-set might be an actual subtask, or a temporary one that is included in the other subtasks.
+A test-set can be an actual subtask (`@subtask`), or just a test-set (`@testset`) that can be included in the other subtasks.
 Below is an example:

 ```
 @subtask samples
-manual sample-1.in
+manual sample-01.in
-manual sample-2.in
+manual sample-02.in

-@subtask 2^n
-gencode random 1
+#uses a manually generated test from manual folder

+# a comment is here
+@testset ABC
 gencode random 2
-gencode random 3
+#another comment
 gencode slow_up 19 asdgs

+@subtask 2^n
 gencode slow_up 19 sfgrev
+@include ABC
+gencode wall-envlope 19
+gencode semi-manual 19
 gencode magic 19
+manual man-01.in

+@testset apple
+gencode random 40 qwetf
+gencode sqr 40 cefut
+gencode random 40 sadfa

 @subtask bt
-@include 2^n
+@include 2^n apple
+#inclusion is transitive, so it also includes ABC
+gencode magic 40

+@subtask full
+@include bt
-gencode random 40
+gencode random 1000 ovuef
-gencode random 40 sadfa
+gencode random 2000 ocewu
-gencode sqr 40 nymup
-gencode sqr 40 waneegbt
-gencode bpc 40 waneegbt
+gencode magic 2000
 ```

-## grader
+## grader/

-The program that contains the main routine, which will be compiled with the contestant source code and call its functions.
-It contains one folder for each programming language, which contains a specific grader for that language.
-The `cpp` folder usually contains a `.h` interface file that is included in the contestant program.
-Each grader can have secret and public parts.
-The public grader (which is given to the contestants during the contest) can be automatically created from the grader by removing the secret parts, which are bounded between `// BEGIN SECRET` and `// END SECRET` lines.
+This folder contains the program that have the main routine, which will be compiled with a solution or contestant's source code and call its functions.
+It contains one folder for each programming language (cpp/pas/java), which contains a specific grader for that language.
+The `cpp` folder usually contains a `.h` interface file that is included in grader (and possibly in contestant's program).
+It contains the graders that are used by the judging system.
+The public grader, which is given to the contestants during the contest, can be the same as this graders, or can be automatically created from the grader by removing the secret parts, which are bounded between `// BEGIN SECRET` and `// END SECRET` lines, or can be prepared separately.

-## checker
+## checker/

-It contains the program that verifies the input, output and answer of a test and checks if the output is correct or wrong.
-It usually uses `testlib.h`.
+It contains a program, `checker.cpp`, that takes the input, output and answer of a test and checks if the output is correct or wrong, or evaluates the output in partial-scoring tasks.
+It also contains `testlib.h` that the checker file usually uses.

-## solution
+## solution/

-It contains different solutions developed by the scientific committee, for different programming languages (all in the same folder).
+It contains all solutions that are prepared and used in develepment of the task, for different programming languages (all in the same folder).
 Each solution has a verdict that are listed in `solutions.json` file.

 ## solutions.json

 The verdict of each solution.
-It is used by the web interface to check if the behavior of each solution is expected on the test data.
+It is used by the web-interface to check if the behavior of each solution is expected on the test data.
 The verdicts can be `correct`, `time_limit`, `memory_limit`, `incorrect`, `runtime_error`, `failed`, `time_limit_and_runtime_error`, `partially_correct`.
 Below is an example:

 ```
 {
-	"mountains-haghani-solution.cpp": {
+	"mountains-haghani-solution.cpp": {"verdict": "model_solution"},
-		"verdict": "model_solution"
-	},
-	"mountain.cpp": {
+	"mountain.cpp": {"verdict": "correct"},
-		"verdict": "correct"
-	},
-	"greedy.cpp": {
-		"verdict": "incorrect"
-	},
+	"greedy.cpp": {"verdict": "incorrect", "except": {"samples": "correct", "n2": "time_limit"}}
 }
 ```

-## validator
+## validator/

-This folder contains validators for the whole set of test data (global validators), or for each/multiple sub-task(s), plus a Makefile.
-They usually include `testlib.h`.
+This folder contains validators for the whole set of test data (global validators), or for each/multiple subtask(s), and a Makefile for compiling validators.
+It also contains `testlib.h` that the checker file usually uses.

 ## subtasks.json